Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: FINISHED Day 19 challenge

 **Thoughts**: I feel really good about what I accomplished.
 I was very close to what Wes Bos did for every step of the way and only have a few notes from watching through his codealong today:
-  * f you inspect video, you'll see the src is a blob, which means that it's the raw data that's being fed into it.
+  * If you inspect video, you'll see the src is a blob, which means that it's the raw data that's being fed into it.
-  * Wes did video.src = window.url.createObjectURL(loclaMediaStream), while I did video.srcObject = MediaStream; Not sure difference?
+  * Wes did video.src = window.url.createObjectURL(localMediaStream), while I did video.srcObject = MediaStream; Not sure difference?
   * Return setInterval(), because if you ever need to stop it from painting, you can have access to the interval
   * Instead of createCanvas() function I created that adds a setInterval() and loops every half a second until the video has a width of 1px or more, I can create a canplay event listener!
 Much simpler
   * Instead of my method of ctx.putImageData(img, 0, 0) at the bottom of each effect function, can instead just set imageData in setCanvas() to be the effect function: